jonas-kgomo/theorems/README.md

    $\eta$ is the learning rate,
    $\nabla J(\theta)$ is the gradient of the loss function with respect to the parameters
    2.

+### Square to Circle

+Here is the video for the Square to Circle transformation:

+<video src="/media/videos/manim/1080p60/SquareToCircle.mp4" width="480" height="270" controls></video>

+### Fill by Value Example

+Here is the video for the Fill by Value Example:

+<video src="media/videos/gradient/1080p60/FillByValueExample.mp4" width="480" height="270" controls></video>